core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 The specification {{LwM2M-Gateway}} extends the LwM2M architecture by defining the LwM2M Gateway functionality.
 That is, a LwM2M Server can manage end IoT devices that are deployed "behind" the LwM2M Gateway.
 While it is outside the scope of that specification, it is possible for the LwM2M Gateway to use any suitable protocol with its connected end IoT devices, as well as to carry out any required protocol translation.

-Practically, the LwM2M Server can send a request to the LwM2M Gateway, asking to forward it to an end IoT device.
+Practically, the LwM2M Server can send a request to the LwM2M Gateway, asking to forward the request to an end IoT device.
 With particular reference to CoAP and the related transport binding specified in {{LwM2M-Transport}}, the LwM2M Server acting as a CoAP client sends its request to the LwM2M Gateway acting as a CoAP server.

 If CoAP is used in the communication leg between the LwM2M Gateway and the end IoT devices, then the LwM2M Gateway fundamentally acts as a CoAP reverse-proxy (see {{Section 5.7.3 of RFC7252}}).
-That is, in addition to its own resources, the LwM2M Gateway serves the resources hosted by each end IoT device standing behind it, as exposed by the LwM2M Gateway under a dedicated URI path.
+That is, in addition to its own resources, the LwM2M Gateway serves the resources hosted by each end IoT device that stands behind it, as exposed by the LwM2M Gateway under a dedicated URI path.
 As per {{LwM2M-Gateway}}, the first URI path segment is used as a "prefix" to identify the specific IoT device, while the remaining URI path segments specify the target resource at the IoT device.

 As per Section 7 of {{LwM2M-Gateway}}, message exchanges between the LwM2M Server and the LwM2M Gateway are secured using the LwM2M-defined technologies, while the LwM2M protocol does not provide end-to-end security between the LwM2M Server and the end IoT devices.
 However, the approach defined in this document makes it possible to achieve both goals, by allowing the LwM2M Server to use OSCORE for protecting a message both end-to-end with the targeted end IoT device and with the LwM2M Gateway acting as a reverse-proxy.